UCL-Biosciences/Auto-Prot/docs/Workflow.md

 You will find the report at: `<repo-root>/<outPath>/report-out.html`.
 All embedded content (tables, images, version hashes) is included in the single HTML file for easy sharing.

 ## Refs
+Martinez-Val, A., Bekker-Jensen, D.B., Hogrebe, A., Olsen, J.V.
+(2021).
+Data Processing and Analysis for DIA-Based Phosphoproteomics Using Spectronaut.
+In: Cecconi, D. (eds) Proteomics Data Analysis.
+Methods in Molecular Biology, vol 2361.
+Humana, New York, NY. https://doi.org/10.1007/978-1-0716-1641-3_6

 Välikangas, Tommi, Tomi Suomi, and Laura L. Elo.
 "A systematic evaluation of normalization methods in quantitative label-free proteomics."
 Briefings in bioinformatics 19.1 (2018): 1-11.